matiishyn/blog/content/contact.md

 title: "Contact"

 contact:
-  title: "Contact Qurno"
+  title: "Get in Touch"
-  content: "I'm here to help and answer any question you might have.
-I look forward to hearing from you"
+  content: "I'm here to help and answer any questions you might have.
+Whether it's about collaboration, consulting, or just to say hi - I look forward to hearing from you!"

   # contact info
-  contact_info_title: "Hate forms? <br> Write an email or make a call"
+  contact_info_title: "Prefer email? <br> Drop me a line"
-  email_address: "contact@qurno.com"
+  email_address: "hello@matiishyn.dev"
-  phone_number: "+98 02 296 4902"
 ---